OpenImaging/miqa/how-to-import-json.md

     'title': 'MIQA data import schema',
     'type': 'object',
     'additionalProperties': False,
-    'required': ['data_root', 'sites', 'experiments', 'scans'], // The required properties have been expanded from 'scans' to include 'data_root', 'sites', 'experiments'
+    'required': ['data_root', 'sites', 'experiments', 'scans'], // The required properties have been expanded from 'scans' to 'scans', 'data_root', 'sites', 'experiments'
-    'properties': { // Instead of referring to the `properties` object, the properties are passed inline ...
+    'properties': { // Instead of referring to the `properties` object, the properties are passed inline, previously we had 'properties': properties, ...
     },
 }